Osteoporosis / Osteopenia

 Causes and risk factors for osteopenia

 - Lack of digestible calcium in the diet.
-(2) The use of poor quality, non-absorbable, inorganic sources of calcium which are deposited all around the body in the wrong places (hypercalcemia) but not in the bones.
+The use of poor quality, non-absorbable, inorganic sources of calcium which are deposited all around the body in the wrong places (hypercalcemia) but not in the bones.

 - Lack of exercise, especially weight-bearing exercise that stresses the bones.
 Lack of exercise during younger years is a particular risk.

 - Pharmaceutical steroids (corticosteroids) which have the effect of increasing cortisol.
-Prolonged use of glucocorticoid medications such as those prescribed for Asthma.
+Prolonged use of glucocorticoid medications such as those prescribed for asthma.
 Use of PPI drugs and antacid tablets.

 - In women, low levels of estrogen, which is often related to menopause or the removal of the ovaries.

 - vitamin K2 deficiency.
 Vitamin K2 assists the body in putting calcium in bones and preventing it accumulating elsewhere, such as arterial plaque, bone spurs, kidney and liver stones, and painful deposits in joints.
-Vitamin K2 is produced by bacteria in a healthy gut biome, and the best food sources are:

 - Malabsorption, causing a deficiency of critical minerals.